 4. When the dango is cool place onto kitchen paper and briefly drain off any excess water.
 Now to skewer, Place 3 or 4 dango onto each skewer then when ready place all to one side for now.

 5. Just before we cook the dango its time to make up the glaze, in a pan add 220ml water, 75g sugar, 2.5 tbsp matcha powder and 20g cornflour.
 Mix well with a whisk until all the cornflour is incorporated into the liquid then place onto a high heat and bring to a boil.
 When boiling cook out the glaze until it starts to thicken whisking constantly.
 When thickened turn the heat down to low and gradually whisk in 50ml of almond milk.
 When the glaze is ready the consistency should be able to coat the back of a spoon easily.
 Remove the glaze from the heat and allow to slightly cool.

 6. Back to the dango, for a little texture place the skewers into a dry pan then place onto a high heat.
 Sear the dango for 2 minutes each side until they become slightly charred and warm.
 When ready dip the dango into the glaze and coat until all nicely glazed.

 7. To serve toast a handful of peanuts then grind until broken down in a pestle and mortar.
 Add the crushed peanuts into the centre of the plate and place the glazed dango over the top.
 Finish the dessert with some toasted sesame seed and nourish!
 Hope you like this quick, simple and delicious recipe!

-Traditionally the glaze for dango is usually soy based however I found that soy and matcha doesn't really work.
-If you want to try the soy glaze then simply replace the matcha in the glaze with soy and take away the matcha from the dango dough.
-As for the dango itself you could create a filling for the centre by using red bean, mung bean or even ganache if you want to take them to another level.
+Traditionally the glaze for Dango is usually soy-based however I found that soy and matcha don’t really work.
+If you want to try the soy glaze then simply replace the matcha in the glaze with soy and take away the matcha from the Dango dough.
+As for the Dango itself, you could create a filling for the centre by using red bean, mung bean or even ganache if you want to take them to another level.
 Have fun with this one!